 Those states that did not participate in this most recent federal arbitration, including Illinois, will remain in separate arbitration that is expected to conclude by the end of 2013.
 Many of those states have expressed their intent to seek relief in state court to prevent this most recent deal from proceeding.

-The Chicago product liability law firm of Ankin Law Offices, LLC is committed to protecting of consumers from dangerous and defective products through personal injury lawsuits or class action lawsuits.
-If you would like more information on tobacco litigation or have been injured as a result of a dangerous or defective product, do not hesitate to contact the Chicago product liability lawyers at Ankin Law Offices at (844) 600-0000 to schedule a free consultation.
+The Chicago product liability law firm of Ankin Law, LLC is committed to protecting of consumers from dangerous and defective products through personal injury lawsuits or class action lawsuits.
+If you would like more information on tobacco litigation or have been injured as a result of a dangerous or defective product, do not hesitate to contact the Chicago product liability lawyers at Ankin Law at (844) 600-0000 to schedule a free consultation.